Active Community Detection with Maximal Expected Model Change: SBM and the Likelihood Function

 \section{SBM and the Likelihood Function}

-We start with definitions related to the SBM and derive new results pertaining to its likelihood function. \begin{definition} The Stochastic Block Model (SBM) with parameters $n$, $r$, $p$ and $q$ defines a random graph ensemble on $n$ nodes.
+We start with definitions related to the SBM and derive new results pertaining to its likelihood. \begin{definition} The \textit{Stochastic Block Model} (SBM) with parameters $n$, $r$, $a$ and $b$ defines a random graph ensemble on $n$ nodes.
 Each node is assigned a label, uniformly at random, from a discrete set of $r$ labels.
-If node $i$ and node $j$ are assigned the same label there is an edge between them with independent probability $p$ and if node $i$ and node $j$ are assigned different labels there is an edge between them with independent probability $q$. \end{definition}
+If node $i$ and node $j$ are assigned the same label there exists an edge between them with independent probability $p=\frac{a}{n}$ and if node $i$ and node $j$ are assigned different labels there exists an edge between them with independent probability $q=\frac{b}{n}$. \end{definition} When the number of nodes in each community is equal we refer to the model as the \textit{Symmetric SBM} (SSBM). \begin{definition} (Modified Adjacency Matrix) Given a graph $G$ on $n$ vertices and parameters $p$ and $q$, let $M=M(G,p,q)$ be the $n\times n$ `modified' adjacency matrix where $M_{ij}=\log{\frac{p}{q}}$ if $G$ has an edge between node $i$ and node $j$ and $M_{ij}=\log\Big(\frac{1-p}{1-q}\Big)$ if $G$ does not have an edge between node $i$ and node $j$.
+Let $SBM(n,r,p,q)$ represent the probability distribution over matrices $M$. \end{definition} For completion we provide the fundamental definition of the detection Signal-to-Noise ratio for SBMs \cite{Decelle} and the seminal results on community detection of \cite{Massoulie,Mossel_1} for $r=2$: \begin{definition} The Signal-to-Noise-Ratio (SNR) of $SBM(n,r,\frac{a}{n},\frac{b}{n})$ is defined as